Within three years the first ships with 3D printed propellers will leave the port of Rotterdam

 Last week, Port CEO Allard Castelein officially opened RAMLAB (Rotterdam Additive Manufacturing LAB).
-This is the first Fieldlab with 3D metal printers that focusses on 3D metal printing in the port related industry.
-RAMLAB will use 3D metal printers for knowledge development in metal printing, 3D designs and certifications.
+This is the first fieldlab with metal printers that focusses mainly on metal printing in the shipping industry.
+RAMLAB will use metal 3D printers for knowledge development, 3D modeling and certifications.

 The purpose of RAMLAB is to activate 3D printing in commercial activities.
 They will be working together with industry partners towards a future where the WAAM (Wire Arc Additive Manufacturing) technology can be commercially deployable.
 “3D printing is promising but there are few companies that actually have the resources and knowledge in house to get them started with this technology.”
 Says Allard Castelein.